Skip to main content

 Catastrophic

-The weapon causes massive and widespread damage.
-It ignores Wound limits imposed by Setting Rules or the Unstoppable ability.
+It ignores Wound limits imposed by Setting Rules or abilities such as Unstoppable.

 Cauterize

-The weapon sears organic material, causing little bleeding.
-Anyone Incapacitated by a weapon with this trait adds +2 to Vigor rolls to keep from Bleeding Out.
+Anyone Incapacitated by a weapon with this trait adds +2 to Vigor rolls to avoid Bleeding Out.

 Chain Blade